 3. Frozen and Drinkable Yogurt

-A rich, creamy consistency is imperative in frozen and drinkable yogurt products, which are experiencing a surge in popularity (Mail this link).
+A rich, creamy consistency is imperative in frozen and drinkable yogurt products, which are experiencing a surge in popularity.
 Those containing dried yogurt powder behave in much the same way as those using active cultures.
-In a taste test, consumers pointed out that formulations containing mildly flavored dried yogurt powder were particularly effective in beverage applications due to its mild taste and more natural dairy aroma.
+In a taste test, formulations containing mildly flavored dried yogurt powder were preferred in beverage applications due to its mild taste and more natural dairy aroma.

 4. Gourmet Desserts and Entrees

 Even though consumers are becoming more health-conscious, they’re not afraid to indulge once in a while.
 When they do, however, they want those experiences to be over the top in flavor and decadence.
 This is especially true among Gen Xers and Millennials who are driving the demand for unique flavors and formulations.

-Gourmet desserts and entrees are perennial consumer favorites, and using dried yogurt powder allows bakers and chefs a convenient way to incorporate a tangy yogurt flavor profile in novel and sometimes unexpected ways.
-According to Mintel’s 2018 U.S. Flavor Trends report, the sweetness that is typically associated with desserts is being tempered, and tart and tangy are more highly desired (Mail this link), making dried yogurt an ideal choice.
+Gourmet desserts and entrees are perennial consumer favorites.
+Using dried yogurt powder provides bakers and chefs with a convenient way to incorporate a tangy yogurt flavor profile in novel and sometimes unexpected ways.
+The sweetness that is typically associated with desserts is being tempered, and tart and tangy are more highly desired, making dried yogurt an ideal choice.

 5. Cereal Add-ins

-Unfortunately, many of the associated health claims of many breakfast cereals are often negated due to high amounts of sugar (Mail this link).
-Claims on cereal packaging often tout "low-fat" and "whole-grain," however, the first ingredient on the label is often refined grains and sugar, which have fallen out of favor with many discerning consumers.
+Unfortunately, the associated health claims of many breakfast cereals are often negated due to high amounts of sugar.
+Claims on cereal packaging often tout "low-fat" and "whole-grain."
+However, the first ingredient on the label is often refined grains and sugar, which have fallen out of favor with many discerning consumers.

 6. Meal Replacement Bars

-Commonly associated with physical fitness and weight loss, meal replacement bars are a typical go-to post-workout snack.
+Commonly associated with physical fitness and weight loss, meal replacement bars and protein bars are a typical go-to post-workout snack.
 Dried yogurt powder is a good ingredient fit since it delivers high calcium plus energy-boosting protein in a dry, low-fat mix.
 Sometimes, however, meal replacement bars found on grocery store shelves are associated with a laundry list of artificial additives.
-Today’s top-rated snack bars (Mail this link) combine nutrition, flavor and clean labels.
+Today’s top-rated snack bars combine nutrition, flavor and clean labels.

 7. Salad Dressings